einschmidt/hassio-addons/youtube-dl/DOCS.md

 ## Default Stop

-The add-on will stop itself after successful download or in case an error occured.
+By default, this add-on will stop itself after successful download or in case an error occured.
 This is intended behavior.

+The only exception to this stopping behavior is the STDIN mode.

 ## Configuration